-The College currently has no loans outstanding with bankers and a positive cash balance of £7.8m at 31 July 2023.
+The College currently has no loans outstanding with bankers and a positive cash balance of £7.5m at 31 July 2024.
 The College's forecasts and financial projections indicate that it will be able to operate within its existing banking facility and covenants for the foreseeable future.

-For the year to 31st July 2024 the number of funded learners has increased slightly by 1% but the main 16-19 funding rates have been increased significantly, a change that has resulted in an overall 16-19 funding allocation increase of \pounds 1.8m or 12.8%.
-Indications are that learner numbers have increased by at least 100 in the autumn 2023 enrolment which will result in an increase in funded learner numbers for the year to 31st July 2025.
+For the year to 31st July 2024 the number of funded learners has increased slightly on 22/23 figures by 1.1% but the main 16-19 funding rates have been increased significantly, a change that has resulted in an overall 16-19 funding allocation increase of £1.9m or 15%.
+Indications are that learner numbers have increased again in the autumn 2024 enrolment which will result in an increase in funded learner numbers for the year to 31st July 2026.

-In the year to 31st July 2023 the college received £2.9m in new capital grant funding from a variety of funding sources and is expected to receive £4.9m in the year to 31st July 2024.
-This funding has enabled the college to invest more than £3.0m in fixed assets in the year to 31stJuly 2022 and still increase year end cash days by 8 to end the year at 114 days.
+In the year to 31st July 2024 the College received £5.1m in new capital grant funding from a variety of funding sources and is expected to receive some additional funding following the £300m announcement for FE Colleges in the autumn budget.
+The college has invested more than £3.7m in fixed assets in the year to 31stJuly 2024.
+Cash days remain at a healthy level of 77 days.